ncsouvenir/Pandemonium/README.md

 # Pandemonium

 ## Overview
-This app lets you make posts on a prestine thread, dedicated to keeping you up to date with recent events.
+This app lets you make posts on a user thread, dedicated to keeping you up to date with recent events.

 ## Features
 - User Authentication